Hydrogen peroxide: Organic reactions

 Alkaline hydrogen peroxide is used for epoxidation of electron-deficient alkenes such as acrylic acid derivatives, and for the oxidation of alkylboranes to alcohols, the second step of hydroboration-oxidation.
 It is also the principal reagent in the Dakin oxidation process.

 Precursor to other peroxide compounds

 Hydrogen peroxide is a weak acid, forming hydroperoxide or peroxide salts with many metals.

 It also converts metal oxides into the corresponding peroxides.
 For example, upon treatment with hydrogen peroxide, chromic acid (CrO3 and H2SO4) forms a blue peroxide CrO(O2)2.

-This kind of reaction is used industrially to produce peroxoanions.
-For example, reaction with borax leads to sodium perborate, a bleach used in laundry detergents: